-Join Alan Simon for an in-depth discussion in this video Selling prescriptive analytics to your organization, part of Foundations of Business Analytics: Prescriptive Analytics.
+Join Alan Simon for an in-depth discussion in this video Selling prescriptive analytics to your organization, part of Business Analytics: Prescriptive Analytics.

 - Hopefully at this point you have a very good idea by now of how prescriptive analytics can be one of the most important initiatives that your organization can ever undertake, particularly if your organization is already investing large amounts of money in big data, predictive analytics and other core technologies.
 Now though your job is to convince others in your organization, executives, stakeholders, budget holders, of how important prescriptive analytics actually are.
 Beware though, this will not be an easy sell for you.

 In fact, here are some of the many objections that you're likely to hear the first time you bring up the idea of prescriptive analytics but don't worry, we'll look at some powerful counter arguments for you in a moment.
 You may hear that prescriptive analytics are just another trend, that it's way too early in the lifecycle for your organization to spend any time or effort in this discipline.
 You may hear something along the lines of "We tried all this data-driven stuff in the past "and we've never really gotten any "business value out of it."
 Some people have a natural skepticism towards new concepts such as prescriptive analytics and assume that they've only been invented by consultants to sell customers expensive systems that aren't really needed.